-After submission of this paper a report appeared describ 34 paediatric patients with water intoxication.
-Two of patients became hyponatraemic secondary to intravenchypotonic fluid administration (serum sodium concentration 112 and 114 mmol/l).
-Both suffered respiratory arrest a died, and at necropsy both had cerebral oedema.
-These to patients had a clinical course similar to the 16 in our serion The other 32 patients had oral water intexication, and survived because of timely and appropriate treatment.
+After submission of this paper a report appeared describing 34 paediatric patients with water intoxication.
+Two of the patients became hyponatraemic secondary to intravenous hypotonic fluid administration (serum sodium concentrations 112 and 114 mmol/l).
+Both suffered respiratory arrest and died, and at necropsy both had cerebral oedema.
+These two patients had a clinical course similar to the 16 in our series.
+The other 32 patients had oral water intoxication, and all survived because of timely and appropriate treatment.